i3visio/osrframework/README.md

 ---------------

 If everything went correctly (we hope so!), it's time for trying usufy., mailfy and so on.
-But we are they
+But where are they locally?
-?
 They are installed in your path meaning that you can open a terminal anywhere and typing the name of the program (seems to be an improvement from previous installations...).
 Examples:

 ```
 osrf --help
 usufy -n i3visio febrezo yrubiosec -p twitter facebook